 Flag/ Signaling Device.
 The cloth is a definite sign of human presence regardless of where you are, so having one on hand could help wave at rescuers or group members in an emergency to get their attention.
 It could also be tied to a tall pole/tree to be more visible to aircraft.

 Bandage.
 So long as it is somewhat clean, a bandana can serve as a decent bandage.
 This use is usually temporary, though, since the thinner cloth tends to become saturated with blood quickly.

 Eye Covering.
 Whether owing to wounds or to preserve night vision, covering one or both eyes is always useful.

 Padding/Pillow.
 Although it would probably be pretty thin, a soft cloth is better than laying your head on a rock.
 You could also pad temporary supports like canes/crutches to minimize chafing.

 Cut Into Strips For a Variety of Purposes.
 Disposable toilet paper, gun cleaning cloths, stuffed in your mouth if you had a sore tooth…the list goes on.

 Reusable Toilet Paper (If Washed!).
 It might seem gross to use the bandana you wrap around your head for toilet paper, but when you need it, you need it!
 Just clean it thoroughly afterward, and you should be alright.

 Ear Coverings/Earplugs.
 Not only can you keep your ears warmer by wrapping them, but the excess cloth could also be (gently!) stuffed into your ears to minimize noise damage.

-Holding An Ice/Hot Pack In Place.
+You are holding An Ice/Hot Pack In Place.
 Not only can a pack be tied securely so that it doesn’t move, but many of those packs strongly recommend keeping a barrier between your skin and the plastic, so having that cloth there can protect you as well.

 As you can see, the utility of the humble bandana is limited only by your imagination.
 Let us know if you have any other uses to list in the comments below!